kubernetes/website/content/en/docs/reference/kubernetes-api/cluster-resources/node-v1.md

 ## Node {#Node}

-Node is a worker node in Kubernetes.
+Node is a node in Kubernetes.
 Each node will have a unique identifier in the cache (i.e. in etcd).

 <hr>